-- Exploring a range of gears, pulleys and levels, looking at how they work and the effect they have on moving objects.
+- Exploring a range of gears, pulleys and levers, looking at how they work and the effect they have on moving objects.

-- Exploring examples of fiction by looking at different surfaces in the local area or looking at the grip on different shoes.
+- Exploring examples of friction by looking at different surfaces in the local area or looking at the grip on different shoes.

 - Investigate what objects float and sink in the kitchen sink or the bath and find out about Archimedes' principle.